platformsh/platformsh-docs/docs/src/guides/quarkus/mongodb.md

 MongoDB with Panache provides active record style entities (and repositories) like you have in [Hibernate ORM with Panache](https://quarkus.io/guides/hibernate-orm-panache) and focuses on making your entities trivial and fun to write in Quarkus.

-To move your Quarkus application with Panache MongoDB to Platform.sh, it needs to change two configurations files, if you compare it with [a Quarkus project from scratch](_index.md).
+To activate MongoDB and then have it accessed by the Quarkus application already in Platform.sh, it is necessary to modify two files.
+[There is also instruction in case it is necessary to move an application from scratch](_index.md).

-* The services to include MongoDB.
+* The first file is the services, where it will include MongoDB as a service.

   ```yaml
   mongodb: